DOT Clearinghouse Consents: What You Need to Know

-With the advent of the Drug & Alcohol Clearinghouse, the Federal Motor Carrier Safety Administration (FMCSA) is proving that it is taking drug and alcohol testing and reporting seriously.
+Since the official commencement of the FMCSA Drug & Alcohol Clearinghouse in January 2020, the federal government has proved that it is taking drug and alcohol testing and reporting seriously.

-And now that the Clearinghouse is in full force, motor carriers must run queries in the database on all current and prospective drivers.
-This is to ensure that they are not prohibited from operating commercial motor vehicles (CMVs)—or performing other safety-sensitive functions—due to unresolved drug or alcohol violations.
+FMCSA-regulated employers must run pre-employment and annual Clearinghouse queries on all current and prospective drivers.
+This is to ensure that they are not prohibited from operating commercial motor vehicles (CMVs)—or performing other safety-sensitive functions — due to unresolved drug or alcohol violations.

-However, because information contained in the Clearinghouse is sensitive in nature and can impact employment, carriers must receive consent from drivers before conducting queries of the system.
+Because the information contained in the FMCSA Clearinghouse is sensitive and can impact employment, employers must receive consent from drivers before conducting queries of the system.
 If they don’t, they will be in violation and subject to steep fines.

-As of January 2020, motor carriers are required by law to be registered within the system and to use it to run queries on drivers.
+As of January 2020, DOT-regulated employers are required by law to be registered within the FMCSA Clearinghouse system and use it to run queries on drivers.

-There are two different queries that carriers must run: Limited and Full.
+There are two different types of queries that these companies must run: limited and full.
 Both require driver consent, but the type of consent depends on the query.

 Limited Clearinghouse Queries